Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

 If the test particle is not moving then it will not see this force.
 However, if a second test particle moves at a velocity $\vec{v}$ in this frame, it will experience a force due to this gravitomagnetic effect, and similar to the electromagnetism it will be given by

 This field corresponds to the Coriolis field in the Newtonian theory.
 Finally, we can also recover the Euler force in an accelerated rotation using straightforward calculations.

 At a given time, the value of $I$ should remain constant.
-However, as the universe expands, the value of $I$ will change.
+However, as the Universe expands, the value of $I$ will change.
 Ideally, $I$ should be equal to $1$, assuming Sciama's theory is correct.
-Nonetheless, Newton's gravitational law is not applicable in an expanding universe where the gravitational field varies with time.
-In Appendix~\ref{gravitypotentialuniverse}, we demonstrate that an approximate calculation of the Newtonian potential (assuming the Newtonian gravitational law holds in the entire universe) results in $I \sim \mathcal{O}(1)$.
-In fact, if we assume that the universe has no dark energy content then $I$ will be exactly $1$.
+Nonetheless, Newton's gravitational law is not applicable in an expanding Universe where the gravitational field varies with time.
+In Appendix~\ref{gravitypotentialuniverse}, we demonstrate that an approximate calculation of the Newtonian potential (assuming the Newtonian gravitational law holds in the entire Universe) results in $I \sim \mathcal{O}(1)$.
+In fact, if we assume that the Universe has no dark energy content then $I$ will be exactly $1$.
+In Appendix~\ref{generalizedinertia}, we show how all inertial forces arise in a non-inertial reference frame in the non-relativistic and relativistic case.